What to know about high white blood cell count

 White blood cells make up around 1 percent of all blood cells, and they are essential to regular function in the immune system.
 White blood cells are also known as leukocytes.

 The bone marrow continuously produces white blood cells.
-They are stored within the blood and lymphatic systems until they are needed.
+They are stored within the blood and lymphatic systems until they are necessary for fighting an infection or disease in the body.

 White blood cells are components of the blood that protect the body against disease and foreign invaders.